hizkiagerld/media-monitoring-compiler/README.md

 ## Acknowledgements

-This script was developed by Hizkia Gerald Garibaldi with help and guidance from Google's AI assistant, Gemini.
+This script was developed by myself with help and guidance from Google's AI assistant, Gemini.